 3-2-1.
 General.
 This section contains obstacle evaluation criteria for LNAV and LP non-vertically guided approach procedures.
 LP is not applicable if straight-in minimums are not authorized (see paragraph 3-2-2.b and Order 8260.3 paragraph 2-6-2).
-Do not develop a new LP to a runway where an LNAV/VNAV or LPV can be developed for at least one approach CAT, regardless of minima.
+Do not develop a new LP where an LNAV/VNAV or LPV can be developed for at least one approach CAT, regardless of minima.

 3-2-2.
 Alignment.
 Optimum non-vertically guided procedure final segment alignment is with the runway centerline extended through the LTP.
 When published in conjunction with a vertically-guided procedure, alignment must be identical with the vertically guided final segment.
 TF-TF turns are not allowed in the FAS.
 The latest point the MAP can be located is LTP/FTP.
 When an LNAV procedure is combined with an LNAV/VNAV, the MAP must be located at LTP/FTP.
+Helicopter procedures to heliports must be aligned per Order 8260.3 paragraph 12-2-4.a and are considered straight-in.